Grindcom/frontend-nanodegree-arcade-game/README.md

 # Arcage Game
+Enemies start at random x locations as well as in random danger lanes (the cobble blocks).
+When the enemy finishes their track, they start again in a different, randomly selected track.
 Global variables for lane height and column width allow changes to the view of the game.
 These are currently added to app.js
 ### Add/change the following variables
   * `var laneHeight` (default is 83)